-To save you time and facilitate the process of creating a work breakdown structure, we’ve compiled several templates that are free to download.
+To save you time and facilitate the process of creating a work breakdown structure, you can use a pre-built WBS template.
+In this article, we’ve rounded up the most common WBS templates, all of which are fully customizable and free to download.
 With the preformatted structure of a template, you can streamline the decomposition process and ensure that all necessary details are included.
-A template provides a foundation to work from that can easily be modified to suit the needs of your project.
+Download the following Microsoft Excel and Word templates to get started.

 What Goes Into a Work Breakdown Structure

-A WBS breaks down data, services, a product, or all three depending on the type and scope of a project.
-A WBS can be oriented around deliverables, or break down project phases and milestones for a process-centered approach.
-The process of subdividing a project into smaller components is called “decomposition.”
-The decomposition can be completed by an entire project team as a group effort to ensure a comprehensive WBS.
-This will give all team members a broad understanding of the project, improving communication, efficiency, and accountability.
+A work breakdown structure separates data, services, a product, or all three, depending on the type and scope of a project.
+A WBS can be oriented around deliverables or around project phases and milestones for a process-centered approach.
+The process of subdividing a project into smaller components is called decomposition, and it can be completed by an entire project team as a group effort to ensure a comprehensive WBS.
+Doing so will give all team members a broad understanding of the project, thus improving communication, efficiency, and accountability.

 Once the deliverables or milestones have been identified, the team can list the sequence of activities needed to complete each deliverable, thus decomposing the project into workable steps.
-The hierarchy of steps breaks the project into levels, with the lowest level being the “work package,” which is the activity or tasks required to produce a deliverable or complete a milestone.
-Having the preformatted structure of a template can help streamline the decomposition process and ensure that all necessary details are included.
+The hierarchy of steps breaks the project into levels: The lowest level is the work package, which includes the activity or tasks required to produce a deliverable or complete a milestone.
+The preformatted structure of a template can help streamline the decomposition process and ensure that all necessary details are included.

-A work breakdown structure can be formatted in various ways, including an outline that is basically a numbered list, a hierarchical table, and a tree diagram.
+A work breakdown structure can be formatted in various ways, including as an outline (basically, a numbered list), a hierarchical table, or a tree diagram.
 Regardless of format, a WBS will typically include outline numbering to represent the sequential order of each level and activity.
-To complement the WBS, a related dictionary may be created, which contains detailed information about each element of the project, including definitions of each work package, effort level and duration of tasks, resources, and more.
+To complement the WBS, a related dictionary may be created to provide detailed information about each element of the project, including definitions of each work package, effort level and duration of tasks, resources, and more.
 A WBS dictionary is generally presented in a table or spreadsheet format and serves as a detailed reference and planning tool.

 WBS Template with Gantt Chart